Challenge On-Ramp to the CCLP Designation - Frequently Asked Questions

 How do I prepare for the Challenge Exam?

 There is no, one resource for preparing for this wide-ranging exam, since it was developed specifically as a competency based by-pass to traditional course work, for working professionals in the sector who’ve already built up a breadth and depth of experience.
 The hundreds of professionals validated the competency exam were specifically asked not to study for it.
 We suggest you start by reviewing the 8 competency areas and skills.
 You might decide to do some review of areas that you don't touch on every day in your job.
+Taking the optional Practice Test can help you identify areas where you might need a refresher.
 But if you have signifcant gaps, you might consider instead pursuing the course based program of study to earn the CCLP designation.

 When can I write the Challenge Exam?